levisre/KeyExchange/README.md

 	+ Client chooses a random AES key and random Init Vector
 	+ Client encrypts `key` and `iv` using pre-defined RSA public key.
 	+ Client sends encrypted data to server.
-	+ Server receives encrypted data,  then uses private key located on server to decrypt to get `key` and `iv`.
+	+ Server receives encrypted data,  then uses private key located on server to decrypt to get `key`
-	+ Now both client and server have `key` and `iv`, and use them to encrypt data in each request/response after that.
+	+ Now both client and server have `key`, and use it to encrypt data in each request/response after that.

 Pros: